jasminehong2392/hongljasmine-recipes/README.md

   frameborder="0"
 ></iframe>

 There are many apparent outliers.
 A general pattern is that as n_ingredients increases, the range of steps increases.
-The boxplate with the greatest range is at 30 ingredients.
+The boxplot with the greatest range is at 30 ingredients.